pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 1.2.0 =
+* New value "auto" for the Conversion Mode.
+* New option "Auto Use Cookies" for an automatic use of the current cookies for the conversion.
+* Avoid double-click on the conversion button.
+* Better error message for error code 452.

 = 1.1.0 =
 * New option "Custom HTML" which allows to specify custom HTML for the conversion button.
 * New option "PDF Created Callback" which allows to manipulate with the output file.